Ecumenical Patriarchate of Constantinople: Patriarchate under the secular Republic of Turkey

-The Patriarchate acts in the capacity of being an intermediary and facilitator between the Orthodox churches and also in relations with other Christians and religions.
-This role sometimes brings the Patriarchate into conflict with other Orthodox churches, as its role in the church is debated.
+The patriarchate acts in the capacity of being an intermediary and facilitator between the Orthodox churches and also in relations with other Christians and religions.
+This role sometimes brings the patriarchate into conflict with other Orthodox churches, as its role in the church is debated.
 The question centers around whether the Ecumenical Patriarchate is simply the most honored among the Orthodox churches or whether it has any real authority or prerogatives (πρεσβεία) that differ from the other autocephalous churches.
 This dispute is often between Constantinople and Moscow, the largest Orthodox church in terms of population, especially as expressed in the Third Rome theory which places Moscow in the place of Constantinople as the center of world Orthodoxy.
 Such disputes sometimes result in temporary breaks in full communion, though usually not for very long.

-The relationship between Constantinople and the Ottoman Empire was frequently bitter, due in no small part to the privilege given to Islam.
-Turkish law requires that the Patriarch be a Turkish citizen by birth, which all Patriarchs have been since 1923 – all ethnic Greeks from the decreasing Greek minority of Turkey, which is causing a shortage of priests and consequently potential candidates for the post of Ecumenical Patriarch.
+The relationship between Constantinople and the Ottoman Empire was frequently bitter due in no small part to the privileged legal and social position accorded to Islam.
+Turkish law requires that the patriarch be a Turkish citizen by birth, which all patriarchs have been since 1923, all ethnic Greeks from the decreasing Greek minority of Turkey, which is causing a shortage of priests and consequently potential candidates for the post of ecumenical patriarch.
 The closing of the Orthodox Theological School of Halki is also a difficulty faced by the Patriarchate.

 In 2024, after the protests from Turkey, the signature of the Ecumenical Patriarchate has been removed from the statement of the June 2024 Ukraine peace summit.

 Administration and structure

+The Church of the Holy Cross in Kouvola, Finland.

 Holy Synod

-The affairs of the patriarchate are conducted by the Holy Synod, presided over by the Ecumenical Patriarch.
+The affairs of the patriarchate are conducted by the Holy Synod of the Ecumenical Patriarchate of Constantinople, presided over by the ecumenical patriarch.
 The synod has existed since some time prior to the fourth century and assists the patriarch in determining the affairs of the possessions under his jurisdiction.
 The synod first developed from what was referred to as the resident synod, composed of the patriarch, local bishops, and any Orthodox bishops who were visiting in the imperial capital of Constantinople.
 After the fall of Constantinople, the synod's membership became limited to bishops of the patriarchate.

 The Holy and Sacred Synod, presided over by His All-Holiness Ecumenical Patriarch Bartholomew I, is composed of twelve hierarchs, each serving a year-long term, with half of the synod's members changing every six months in March and September.

-The current members of the Holy and Sacred Synod serving since March 5, 2025, are as follows:
+The current members of the Holy and Sacred Synod serving since February 28, 2026, are as follows: